The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Ansible

 \section{Ansible}

-According to the Stack Overflow Developers Survey 2024, Ansible is the most widely used configuration management tool~\cite{Overflow_2024}.
+Ansible is the most widely used configuration management tool~\cite{Overflow_2024}.
+Configurations are written as YAML playbooks composed of plays and tasks, optionally organized into reusable roles.
+Tasks call modules with arguments to enforce the desired state on target hosts.

-To define the desired system state, practitioners must write declarative code using Ansible's hierarchical structure, which consists of four levels: roles, playbooks, plays, and tasks.
-Roles serve as reusable components that organize related functionality, including tasks, variables, modules, and templates.
-Playbooks, written in YAML, define configurations by grouping multiple plays.
-Each play associates specific hosts, identified by tags or hostnames, with a set of tasks.
-Tasks are the fundamental execution units in Ansible, consisting of an optional name and an action, which are performed using an Ansible module with specified arguments.
-Modules are reusable, standalone Python scripts that interact with the target host to execute specific tasks.
 For example, the \emph{ansible.builtin.shell} module runs shell commands on the host.
-Ansible also supports blocks that group multiple tasks together.

-\emph{Execution order.} By default, Ansible executes tasks sequentially in the order in which they appear in the playbook.
-However, certain tasks can be configured to execute only when triggered by other tasks.
-These tasks, known as handlers, run in response to changes detected in preceding tasks.

-\emph{Inventory.} In Ansible, the hosts to be configured are listed in an inventory, typically stored as an INI or YAML file.
-In this file, hosts can be grouped by assigning them specific tags.
-An example of such an inventory is shown in Figure~\ref{fig:ansible-inventory}.

-\emph{Variables and Templates.} Ansible uses variables to manage system differences, allowing the same variable name to hold different values for each host.
+Ansible executes tasks sequentially in the order in which they appear in a playbook.
+It uses variables to manage system differences, allowing the same variable name to hold different values for each host.
 These variables can be used in playbooks to adjust task behavior based on the target host.
-They can be defined in various ways, such as within playbooks or in Ansible's inventory, as shown in Figure~\ref{fig:ansible-inventory}.
-Additionally, Ansible automatically gathers special variables called facts, which provide system information such as operating system details.
-Variable precedence is determined by the location where the variable is defined and follows a hierarchy of 22 rules~\cite{ansible_docs}.
-Ansible leverages Jinja2 templating to enable dynamic expressions and access to variables and facts~\cite{ansible_docs}, both within the playbooks and in configuration files used via the \emph{template} module.
+Ansible leverages Jinja2 templating to enable dynamic expressions and access to variables~\cite{ansible_docs}, both within the playbooks and in configuration files used via the \emph{template} module.
+Unlike pull-based technologies such as Chef or Puppet, Ansible follows an agentless, push-based model, typically applying changes from a control node to target hosts over SSH.

-\emph{Push-based model.} Unlike other configuration management tools, such as Chef and Puppet, Ansible follows a push-based configuration model.
-Typically, configuration management tools use a pull-based model that involves a server that stores configurations and target hosts that retrieve them.
-However, in a push model, the server actively sends configurations to the target hosts rather than waiting for them to request updates.
-Since target hosts do not initiate communication, push-based systems such as Ansible do not require an agent on each machine.
-Instead, a server, commanded by the Ansible user and with SSH access to all hosts, deploys Ansible modules to bring each host to the desired state.